 Fail O'Suckyname: The name for attaching a machete to a broom is incredibly lame: "Pole Weapon".
 This is especially bad for two reasons: 1, a lot of the other combo weapon names are awesome, like "Exsanguinator", "Ripper", or "Tenderizers"; 2, the real-life versions of this weapon have cooler names, like bardiche, spear, or glaive.

-Fan Disservice: When you find Kristin, she's wearing her full Vegas showgirl regalia a bikini and a towering headdress.
+When you find Kristin, she's wearing her full Vegas showgirl regalia a bikini and a towering headdress.
 Then she violently (and repeatedly) pukes on the floor while you're talking to her.
 Then you have to carry her back to the safehouse.
 Imagine the smell.
 You're welcome.

-And, of course, there's Randy's badly-fitting, pig-themed gimp suit.
+Randy's badly-fitting, pig-themed gimp suit.

 Fanservice: The female survivors are often in a state of undress.
 One's a Vegas showgirl, another fell asleep in a tanning bed right as the outbreak hit, and a third locked herself out of her hotel room in her underwear.
 Another three are wearing beach outfits.

 For the ladies and gaymers, Chuck has to strip to his shorts in order to rescue one survivor, and one of his Terror is Reality co-stars made it into the safe room wearing only a towel (and never thinks to ask for clothes while everyone else is demanding golf clubs and potted plants).

 If you save the right combination of survivors, it unlocks a strip poker minigame in the safe house.
 If you manage to eliminate Cora, Kristin, or Trixie from the game, they wind up stripped down to their panties and will stay that way for the rest of the game.
 Of course, on the flip side, the same is true of Jack, Woodrow, and Chuck himself, although Chuck can just go put more clothes on.